liskarmsimp/PatchMatchFusionNetwork/README.md

 The other paths are preset by PatchMatchX.py

+Original PatchMatch python implementation by MingtaoGuo, edited for the purposes of this project: github.com/MingtaoGuo/PatchMatch
 Original fusion network by Mr.Blue, edited for the purposes of this project: github.com/hughplay/DFNet